AmirMoAhang/AmirMoAhang/README.md

 When I learn something new, I learn it **fast and slow**:
 > I start fast — to grasp essentials quickly.
 > Then I slow down — to understand deeply and connect the dots.
-> Like reading a good book — first for the story, then for meaning.

 ---